Skip to Content

 Just yesterday, she had a pinkish discharge, and this morning, she is still spotting.
 Is this normal, what should I do?

 If you are 11 weeks pregnant, a pinkish or brownish vaginal discharge is because of mild vaginal spotting.
 You should talk to your doctor too.
-Severe abdominal pain, cramps, bleeding and back pain, are frequently experienced by mothers who lose their baby.
+Severe abdominal pain, cramps, bleeding and back pain, are frequently experienced by mothers who lose their baby, especially if the bleeding is heavy or you are passing clots or tissue.

-If you are still worried about having a miscarriage at 11 weeks, you shouldn’t.
-Miscarriage statistics and data show it’s less likely you will lose your baby.
+If you are still worried about having a miscarriage at 11 weeks, remember that miscarriage statistics and data show it’s less likely you will lose your baby at this stage.
 At this time, you already notice a slight bump in your lower abdomen, your baby is growing (with a heartbeat), and it’s normal that you are already excited.

 This article explains the causes, symptoms, and signs of miscarriage at 11 weeks pregnant.